smrchy/rest-sessions/README.md

 ## Installation

-`npm install rest-sessions`
+* Clone this repository

-Run `npm install` to install the dependencies.
+* Run `npm install` to install the dependencies.

-For the test make sure Redis runs locally and run `npm test`
+* For the test make sure Redis runs locally and run `npm test`
+* *Optional:* Modify the server port in server.js
+* Start the server: `node server.js`

 ## Methods